Online immigration status: eVisa

 UKVI Factsheet: eVisas

-If you have immigration permission for longer than 6 months, you must get access to your online eVisa account now.
-If you haven't yet got online eVisa access, you must take action now.
+If you hold valid immigration permission for longer than 6 months, you must get access to your online eVisa account now.

-Migrants often need to prove that they have immigration permission when seeking employment, housing and healthcare.
-Travel carriers, such as airlines, also require proof of immigration permission evidence before taking someone to the UK.
-Lacking eVisa access, where it is required will therefore cause inconvenience or major hardship.
+Travel carriers, such as airlines, will require proof of immigration permission evidence before being allowed to board/travel into the UK.
+Lacking online eVisa access, where it is required, will therefore cause inconvenience or major hardship in various situations.

 • used the ‘UK Immigration: ID Check’ app to prove your identity when applying for a UK visa, or